suhongkim/3D-Mesh-Decimation/README.md

 Distributed under the MIT license.
 See the [LICENSE.md](LICENSE.md) file for details

 ## Inspiration
-This project is a part of the CMPT743 assignments at SFU.
-My implementation is poisson_blend.m, and others are from the skeleton [code](https://drive.google.com/file/d/1rSOQUHlr4j6_6t22hyBRFSaWaRqseNcs/view).\
-Please check [the website](https://sites.google.com/site/alimahdaviamiri/teaching/cmpt-743) if you need.
+This project is done  for CMPT764 ["Geometry Modeling in Computer Graphics"](https://www2.cs.sfu.ca/~haoz/teaching/cmpt464/index.html)(Spring2019) at SFU.